JMongol/twilio-test-toolkit/README.md

 TTT expects your controller actions to behave like well-behaved Twilio callbacks.
 That is, you need to respond to XML-formatted requests, and need to respond with a 200 OK.
 Twilio will not follow 301 or 302 redirects properly, and neither will TTT (see below for more details).

-TTT has only been tested with RSpec on Rails.
+TTT has been tested with RSpec on Rails, and limited testing has been done with Sinatra.
 It might work on other test frameworks or other Rack-based frameworks.
 Feel free to submit pull requests to improve compatibility with these.

 If it works with Twilio, it should work with TTT.
 If not, open an issue/pull request.